gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

-## Typechecking Lambda Calculus with Extentions
+## Typechecking Lambda Calculus with Extensions

-Simply Typed Lambda Calculus (STLC) is a famous example favoured by textbook authors.
+Simply Typed Lambda Calculus (STLC) is a famous example favored by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using Code Rules.
 It also presents two substantial extensions to basic Hindley-Milner type inference: type annotations and typeclasses from Haskell.
 They will be discussed in succession, highlighting some of the useful features of Code Rules language and implementation challenges that type system itself introduces.